redneckcatholic/sabredav-freeipa/README.md

 and group in FreeIPA with the same name.

-While you can [allegedly](https://sabre.io/dav/principals/#custom-principal-url-schemes) work around this limitation, it is not a tested or supported configuration.
+While you can [allegedly](https://sabre.io/dav/principals/#custom-principal-url-schemes) work around this limitation, it is neither tested nor supported.

 In the event a username and groupname clash, the user takes precendence and the group will not be visible to SabreDAV.